 - Portal 2 - (Defeated - ***) clever ending, but unlike a lot of

 people I *really* hated Wheatley

 Kerbal Space Program

-- Back to the Future -- in progress
+- Back to the Future -- 4/5 the way through

 - Zak and Wiki -- stuck on the last level